Faucet Basics: Part 5 Faucet Finishes

-It was developed nearly 80 years ago during the Second World War as an alternative to slow-drying liquid paint to speed up wartime production of armaments, most of which needed to be painted.
+It was developed 80 years ago during the Second World War as an alternative to slow-drying liquid paint to speed up wartime production of armaments, most of which needed to be painted.

 A powder used to powder coat really is a powder, similar to baking flour, sold by the pound in over 65,000 different colors which can be blended to produce a virtually unlimited rainbow of hues and tones.

 The faucet is then baked in an oven at about 400°F which melts the powder and changes the structure of the coating into long, cross-linked molecular chains.

-It is by far the most flexible and adaptable for the finish technologies and is the finish technique most often used to create living finishes with their varying tonality and textures.
+It is by far the most flexible and adaptable for the finish technologies and is the finishing technique most often used to create living finishes with their varying tonality and textures.

 Powder coatings also have to be applied in relatively thick coats to avoid defects like